salty511/dataengineering-internship/README.md

 ![alt text](media/airflow-diagram.png "Airflow dag graph")

-ingest_transactions, ingest_currency_api: Reads data in chunks from data/raw/ files, de-duplicates and removes null values, saves files to data/cleaned/\
+ingest_transactions, ingest_currency_api: Reads data in chunks from data/raw/ files, de-duplicates and removes null values, saves files to data/cleaned/

-ingest_clickstream: Reads data from the currency API, returns dictionary of currency paired with usd conversion\
+ingest_clickstream: Reads data from the currency API, returns dictionary of currency paired with usd conversion

-Transform: Transforms clickstream and transactions data in data/cleaned/ converting time values to UTC and adding transaction amounts converted to USD\
+transform: Transforms clickstream and transactions data in data/cleaned/ converting time values to UTC and adding transaction amounts converted to USD

-Load: Validates data by checking for nulls or duplicates, then copies files to data/final directory and uploads them to gcs bucket partitioned by ingest date\
+load: Validates data by checking for nulls or duplicates, then copies files to data/final directory and uploads them to gcs bucket partitioned by ingest date

 Data is loaded to gcs bucket, partitioned by ingest date.